Manuteaa/dbd_autoSkillCheck/README.md

 - Real-time detection of skill checks (60fps)
 - High accuracy in recognizing **all types of skill checks (with a 98.7% precision, see details of [Results](#results))**
 - Automatic triggering of great skill checks through auto-pressing the space bar
-- Two different webUI to run the AI model
+- A webUI to run the AI model

 # Execution Instructions